LinuxCommandLibrary

 copy

-Update only a specific app
+Update a specific application

 $ flatpak update [com.example.app]